-While positioning and moving the bow at the correct location and instance is important, it is equally critical to press the right section of string.
+While positioning and moving the bow at the correct location and instance is important, it is equally critical to press the right section of the string.
 Unfortunately, like the violin, you will never see any fret on the cello’s neck to help you determine the semitone you want to produce.

 Moreover, the notes produced by a cello are far away from each other.
-It is often necessary to shift finger plays more often than you would on a violin.
+It is often necessary to shift finger play more often than you would on a violin.
 If not, you will produce off-notes.